William Arnott (biscuit manufacturer): Personal life

 William Arnott was a prominent member of the Wesleyan Church and taught Sunday school for close to 25 years.
 In 1848, Arnott wed Monica Sinclair, who already had four children at the time of the marriage; Sinclair died aged 36 on 11 April 1865.
 That same year, Arnott married Margarete McLean Fleming.
 She assisted him in his baking business and they had eight children.
+His son William was also a baker and his daughter, Margaret Oppen, was a noted artist and embroiderer.

-A rather surprising and widespread omission from William Arnott biographies (including the major article on him in 1968 in the Australian Dictionary of Biography [Volume 3, Melbourne University Press] by Phyllis Mander-Jones who is a descendant of his, and also in histories of the Arnotts Biscuits company, has been any mention of the convict heritage of this Australian Arnott family.
-Yet the details of such have been clearly published in places.
-For example, the author Malcolm David Prentis published in 1983, in "The Scots in Australia", that the most famous Scots lay Methodist was biscuit-maker William Arnott; and that he was son of David Millie Arnott who had been transported here for breach of trust, fraud and embezzlement following sentence in 1837.
+It is not in the Australian Dictionary of Biography but his father David Millie Arnott had been transported here for breach of trust, fraud and embezzlement following sentence in 1837.

 Death and legacy

 On 22 July 1901, Arnott died at his ‘Arnottholme’ residence. aged 73.
 Shortly after his death, Arnott's sons spread out the business to other parts of the world, including East Asia and South Africa.